Volunteer. Fundraise. Sponsor. Read More ».

 If you register for the Metric Century, Metric Half-Century (37-mile),or 10k Trail Run, and later decide that you'd rather participate in a longer event, you can pay to upgrade at the Registration Desk on the day of the event (or during Early Check-In at SportsBasement).
 You'll be charged only for the difference in cost between the events.

-E.g., if you signed up for the Metric Half-Century, but decide to do the Century Ride instead, you'll be charged for the $33 difference.
+E.g., if you signed up for the Metric Half-Century, but decide to do the Century Ride instead, you'll be charged for the difference in price.

 If you're just switching to an event that's the same or a lower fee, you are welcome to do so.
 We just ask that you please let the registration volunteers know of your change in plans when you check in, so that we can ensure that we have ride support resources allocated appropriately.